Makindo Medical Notes"One small step for man, one large step for Makindo" |

 MEDICAL DISCLAIMER: The contents are under continuing development and improvements and despite all efforts may contain errors of omission or fact.
 This is not to be used for the assessment, diagnosis, or management of patients.
 It should not be regarded as medical advice by healthcare workers or laypeople.
 It is for educational purposes only.
 Please adhere to your local protocols.
 Use the BNF for drug information.
 If you are unwell please seek urgent healthcare advice.
 If you do not accept this then please do not use the website.
 Makindo Ltd. |

-It is recommended that CEA is offered in Carotid stenosis of 50-99% (NASCET) or 70-99% (ECST) in those with TIA or non-disabling stroke preferably within 48 hours but not later than 2 weeks
+CEA is recommended for 50โ99% stenosis (NASCET) or 70โ99% (ECST) in patients with TIA or non-disabling stroke.
+Ideally within 48 hrs, no later than 2 weeks.

 Complication | Details |